 The Terravision coaches connect Stansted Airport with London.
 This bus transfer is the cheapest coach service available.
 It terminates at Victoria or King's Cross.
 A bus leaves from the airport to London every 30 minutes on the platforms 13 or 14.
 A one-way ticket costs £6 and a return £12, but you can get discounts if you get the tickets online:

 The National Express coaches connect Stansted with Victoria Station in 75 minutes and with Liverpool Street in 55 minutes.
 The coaches run every 30 minutes throughout the day and night.
 You’ll find them in the airport’s bus station.
 The fares vary, but you can find tickets from as little as £5 one-way.

-If you choose to get a cab to the center of London, it will cost you approximately £110, an option that is off-limits for tourists traveling on a budget.
+If you choose to get a cab to the centre of London, it will cost you approximately £110, an option that is off-limits for tourists travelling on a budget.